-- New Zealand has the highest density of sheep per unit area in the world.
-It has more sheep than people.
-In fact, the country is home to nearly 4.5 million people and 30 million sheep.
+As I look at the hills dotted with baby lambs, I know why springtime in New Zealand is my favourite time of year.
+A modern country, New Zealand still has the highest density of sheep per unit area in the world.
+We have significantly more sheep than people.
+In fact, the country is home to nearly 4.7 million people and 28 million sheep.

-- For the 130 years prior to 1987, sheep farming was the New Zealand’s most important agricultural industry.
-Since 1987 dairy farming has been number one.
+- Aside from being adorable, sheep are vital to New Zealand’s economy.
+From the mid-1800s to 1987, sheep farming was New Zealand’s most important agricultural industry.
+Now, dairy farming is number one.

 - Most of the photos on this page are from Shakespear Regional Park.
 It is one of several Auckland Regional Parks that has a sheep breeding and farming program.
 Shakespear Park is an open bird sanctuary, recently celebrating five years predator free.
 It is the only mainland home to the Little Spotted Kiwi birds who were released in the park a few months ago.